ircv3/ircv3-specifications/core/sts-3.3.md

 an administrator has regained control of their server.
 This can be mitigated in clients by allowing for STS policy rejection as described in the "Client implementation considerations" section.

+* A 3rd party host that points to an STS-enabled host via DNS alias, where the 3rd party isn't listed on the server's certificate.
+This configuration would fail certificate validation even without STS, but users may be relying on it for unsecure access.

 * An attacker could trick a user into declaring a manual STS policy in their client.